Child maintenance UK (2026): when does it stop and how is it calculated?

 KEY TAKEAWAY: Understanding the legal obligation of child maintenance

 In the UK, both parents bear a legal responsibility to financially support their children, even after separation or divorce.
-This obligation, known as child maintenance, aims to ensure that the child’s essential needs, such as housing, food, clothing, education, and healthcare, are arramet.
-The requirement to pay child maintenance is mandatory and governed by specific laws and regulations.
+This obligation, known as child maintenance, aims to ensure that the child’s essential needs, such as housing, food, clothing, education, and healthcare, are met.
+The requirement to pay child maintenance is mandatory and governed by the Child Support Act 1991 (as amended) and overseen by the Child Maintenance Service (CMS).

 Read on to learn more about when child maintenance stops in the UK.